duaneodom/rclink4g/docs/README.md

 - **Autopilot**: ArduPilot compatible flight controller
-- **Web Interface**: an HTML interface located on the companion computer accessible via your web browser at `http://hostname:8080` (hostname being the tailscale hostname that you configured on the configuration settings page, default rclink4g)
+- **Web Interface**: an HTML interface located on the companion computer accessible via your web browser at `http://hostname:8080` (hostname being the tailscale hostname that you configured on the configuration settings page, the default "rclink4g")